lxwalko/2025_Summer_GAP/DOC.md

 `DotlessNCPartitionsSet( xs )`:
 - Input: `xs` is a list from one to *n*, where *n* is the number of qudits.
 - Output: A list of lists describing all dotless NCP diagrams with *n* qudits.

+## orbdim.gap

+`orbdim.gap` holds code from summers past in one very long, mostly unorganized file.
+The infrastructure found in `orbdim.gap` that was relevant to the endevours of summer 2025 was moved to respective files.
+The remaining code is mostly uncommented and can be difficult to understand.
+If you have a need not met with the other files, it may be found within
+`orbdim.gap`.
+Parsing that search is an exercise left for the user.

+## ncp_hyper.gap

+`ncp_hyper.gap` handles hypergraph states, and their relationships to NCC diagrams.